contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/tutorials/01_test-web-api.md

 ![Add assertions](images/01_assertions.png "Add assertions")

 You can then go further by creating assertions on response headers and body.
-Head to the user guide to [learn more about assertions](https://restlet.com/documentation/client/user-guide/perform-requests/assertions/overview).
+Head over to the user guide to [learn more about assertions](https://restlet.com/documentation/client/user-guide/perform-requests/assertions/overview).

 ---